LaurentLessard/wordlesolver/README.md

 ![absurdle solution](figures/absurdle_solution.png)

+## Looking forward: how well can we hope to do?

+The heuristics presented above are fundamentally _greedy_; we are only looking one move ahead when making each decision.
+This can be sub-optimal.
+For example, reducing the candidate word list at every turn does not mean the resulting smaller set of words will be easier to reduce in subsequent turns.
+The main reason for this restriction is the combinatorial explosion of possible strategies if we attempt to look more moves ahead.
+If we start looking 2 or more moves ahead, it becomes prohibitively time-consuming to test all possible strategies.
+I suspect there must exist better strategies that achieve e.g. a smaller expected number of moves, or a smaller probability of using 5 moves... but finding them is challenging.
+It would be interesting to see if a more complicated strategy is able to guarantee a solution in 4 turns!

 ## Wordle in Hard Mode

-Wordle has a game mode known as "hard mode", in which any guess must be consistent with the hints provided from previous guesses.
-While it can take more turns for humans to solve Wordle in hard mode, it's actually more straightforward for a computer to generate a solution for Wordle (and prove that it is optimal) via brute force in hard mode, since the pool of guesses allowed diminishes rapidly after a few turns.
+In spite of the aforementioned computational difficulties, if we make the search space smaller, it may be possible to search all of it.
+For example, Wordle has a game mode known as "hard mode", in which any guess must be consistent with the hints provided from previous guesses.
+While it can take more turns for humans to solve Wordle in hard mode, it's actually more straightforward for a computer to generate a solution for Wordle (and prove that it is optimal) via brute force, since the pool of guesses allowed diminishes rapidly after a few turns.

 [hard_mode_exhaustive_search.ipynb](hard_mode_exhaustive_search.ipynb) demonstrates that we can solve Wordle in hard mode in no more than 5 turns, and that there is _no_ solution that guarantees that every word is solvable in 4 turns.
+This is a vast improvement on the greedy strategies presented above, where every strategy we used could take as many as 8 moves in hard mode!

 Try out the [strategy](hard_mode_strategy.md) yourself!
 The strategy takes an average of 3.71 turns to find the word; we show the full distribution of turns for all 2315 possible solutions below.